shubham-choudhary/udacity-projects/np/readme.md

+#  This project need google api key
+* provide the key in index.html

-##This is a neighbourhood map of my location containing few educational institution and other prime locations
+## This is a neighbourhood map of my location containing few educational institution and other prime locations

-###Wikipedia api is used to get info about these locations
+### Wikipedia api is used to get info about these locations

-###knockout.js is used as suggested in project rubric
+### knockout.js is used as suggested in project rubric

-##jquer ajax method is used for making ajax call
+## jquery ajax method is used for making ajax call

-##To explore this neighbourhood open the index.html file in any modern web browser
+## To explore this neighbourhood open the index.html file in any modern web browser

-###the search autofilters as u type in the location's name
+### the search autofilters as u type in the location's name

-###markers are also filtered accordingly on the map
+### markers are also filtered accordingly on the map

-###click on the hamburger icon to display search-box and list options-box
+### click on the hamburger icon to display search-box and list options-box

-###click on the list location to get a summary of that location from Wikipedia
+### click on the list location to get a summary of that location from Wikipedia

-###the first para about the location, from the wikipedia will be displayed at the bottom
+### the first para about the location, from the wikipedia will be displayed at the bottom

-###when u click on list item a link to wikipedia page of the clicked location is displayed on the marker infowindow
+### when u click on list item a link to wikipedia page of the clicked location is displayed on the marker infowindow

-###click on this link to navigate to wikipedia page about that location
+### click on this link to navigate to wikipedia page about that location

-##map events
+## map events

-###clicking on the marker will zoom you to the place and also set it to the center of maps
+### clicking on the marker will zoom you to the place and also set it to the center of maps

-###right click on the the map to set back to default map displaying all markers.
+### right click on the the map to set back to default map displaying all markers.